iamleeg/Amiga-Smalltalk/README.md

 So far this has been tested on A1200 (real and virtual).

+### On a Mac

+You need these prerequisites:

+ - The AmigaOS 3.9 NDK (i.e. headers and libs)
+ - a working gcc/make, either from Xcode or elsewhere)
+ - vbcc with the m68k backend (see [lallafa](http://lallafa.de/blog/2011/08/vbcc-0-9b-an-amiga-cross-compiler-for-mac-os-x/))

+Now you can make the tests with

+    make -f Makefile.vbcc ast_tests

+For bonus points, and if you have FS-UAE already working (giving you an Amiga `SYS:` in a folder on your Mac) you can use `vamos` from the amazing [lallafa amitools suite](http://lallafa.de/blog/amiga-projects/amitools/vamos/).
+Once you have a `~/.vamosrc` configured to point to an Amiga `SYS:` you can run the tests with

+    vamos -v -m8192 ast_tests

 ### `error_host`

 `error_host` is a tool that simulates a VM error, to make sure that it displays the UI correctly.
 Just build and run to see an uninspiring error message :).